 Presentation and Packaging Matter

-Although somewhat of a sweeping generalization, there’s a distinct correlation between the state of second-hand GPUs and whether the seller has kept the original packaging, i.e., the box, official documentation, and all important anti-static bag.
+Although this may be somewhat of a sweeping generalization, there’s a correlation between the state of second-hand GPUs and whether the seller has kept the original packaging — the box, the official documentation and the all-important anti-static bag.

-Conscientious sellers are also likely to provide details, photos, even run benchmarks on request, and answer questions about a graphics card’s history.
+On top of that, if you also see an undamaged box and all the documentation that usually goes with a graphics card, then chances are you’re looking at a solid GPU being sold by a reliable seller.
+Conscientious sellers are also likely to provide details, additional photos, even run benchmarks on request, and answer questions about a graphics card’s history.

 Is It Worth Buying A Card From A Cryptocurrency Mining Rig?

 The GPU prices have finally normalized, but it’ll be some time before gamers forget just how insane GPU prices got due to the cryptocurrency mining craze.
 Now, the question remains: is buying a graphics card that was used for cryptocurrency mining a good idea?